 The Woolpack Inn was situated in High Street, West Maitland.
 It was opened by George Yeomans

 in 1831.
 Richard Yeomans died in 1833 and was buried in the Glebe Cemetery

-at Newcastle held the license for the Woolpack Inn by the early 1840's.
-He suffered financial difficulties at this time and his application for publican's license was refused by the Bench in June 1842.
+at Newcastle held the licence for the Woolpack Inn by the early 1840's.
+He suffered financial difficulties at this time and his application for publican's licence was refused by the Bench in June 1842.